Charles-workspace/Trip-Analytics/README.md

 The project aims to build a Snowpark-based ETL pipeline that combines NYC yellow taxi trip records with weather data to analyze how weather conditions impact taxi fare variations.

 Trip data consists of parquet files for ride records and a CSV file for taxi zone lookups.
 These files are uploaded to a Snowflake stage using *SnowSQL*.
-Weather data is retrieved through OpenWeatherMap APIs for date range corresponding to trip records.
+Weather data is retrieved programmatically from NOAA’s Climate Data API for date range corresponding to trip records.
 All raw data is loaded into a landing schema before transformations begin.
 The final processed dataset is written to Snowflake tables.

+## **API Integration**

+The weather data is sourced through a minimal API integration layer that fetches daily weather observations directly from NOAA’s API for the required date range.
+The responses pass through Pydantic validation, basic error handling, and retry logic before being staged as CSV files for downstream processing inside Snowflake.

 ## Tools and Tech Stack

 - Terraform - Infrastructure-as-code to provision all Snowflake objects
 - Snowflake - Centralised cloud data platform used for staging, transformations and storage.
-- Docker - Containerization of the application for deployment.
-- Snowpark container service (SPCS) - Hosts the Docker image for deployment.
+- Snowflake Stored Procedures (Python) – Executes the full ETL pipeline inside Snowflake.
 - Github actions - Automates unit testing and deployment workflows.
+- Docker - Containerization (used earlier; retained for local execution)

 ## Data Transformation